millanek/tutorials/WPSG2022/README.md

 ## Prequel: Simulating phylogenomic data with msprime
 One difficulty with applying and comparing different methods in evolutionary genomics is that we rarely know what is the right answer.
 If methods give us conflicting answers, or any answers, how do we know if we can trust them?
 One approach that is often helpful is the use of simulated data.
 Knowing the truth allows us to see if the methods we are using make sense.

-One of fastest software packages around for simulating phylogenomic data is the coalescent-based [msprime](https://msprime.readthedocs.io/en/stable/) ([manuscript](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842)).
-The msprime manuscript and the software itself are presented in population genetic framework.
-However, we can use also use msprime to produce phylogenomic data.
+One of the fastest software packages around for simulating phylogenomic data is the coalescent-based [msprime](https://msprime.readthedocs.io/en/stable/) ([manuscript](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004842)).
+The msprime manuscript and the software itself are presented in a population genetic framework.
+However, we can also use msprime to produce phylogenomic data.
 This is because, from the point of view of looking purely at genetic data, there is no fundamental distinction between a set of allopatric populations of a single species and a set of different species.
-The genealogical processes that play out across different population are indeed the same as the processes that determine the genetic relationships along-the-genome of any species that may arise.
+The genealogical processes that play out across different populations are indeed the same as the processes that determine the genetic relationships along-the-genome of any species that may arise.
 This idea of a continuum between population genetics and multi-species analyses is one of the central themes of this workshop.

 For this exercise, we have simulated SNP data for 20 species in the VCF format, two individuals from each species.
 The species started diverging 1 million generations ago, with effective population sizes on each branch set to 50,000.
-Both the recombination and mutation rates were set to 1e-8 and 20Mb of data were simulated.
+Both the recombination and mutation rates were set to 1 \* 10<sup>-8</sup> and 20 Mb of data were simulated.

 There are two datasets.
 First a simulation without gene-flow ([VCF](data/chr1_no_geneflow.vcf.gz), true tree: [image](img/simulated_tree_no_geneflow.pdf), [newick](data/simulated_tree_no_geneflow.nwk), [json](data/simulated_tree_no_geneflow.nwk.mass_migrations.json)), and second, a simulation where five gene-flow events have been added to a tree ([VCF](data/with_geneflow.vcf.gz), true tree with gene-flow: [image](img/simulated_tree_with_geneflow.pdf), [newick](data/simulated_tree_with_geneflow.nwk), [json](data/simulated_tree_with_geneflow.nwk.mass_migrations.json)).